 So for those organizations, I think DMARC is a great development.
 In the future, it could mean they don’t have to resort to commercial services, such as Return Path Domain Assurance or Agari, to get authentication policies in place.

-Even if you are not subject to phishing and only interested in your own deliverability, there are some things they could pick up from DMARC.
+Even if you are not subject to phishing and only interested in your own deliverability, there are some things you could pick up from DMARC.
 One of these things is “alignment”.
 SPF applies to the envelope sender (return-path) domain, DKIM applies to an arbitrary signing domain (d=), and what the user sees is the From: header address.
 These can all be completely different domains, so the question: “who actually sent this email?”, is difficult to answer for the recipient.

 ADSP already required that the DKIM signing domain matches the visible From: header domain.
 Now DMARC also requires that the envelope sender and the DKIM signing domain have the same “organizational domain” as the From: header domain.
 The “organizational domain” is a public suffix plus one private domain part, such as firstbank.com or secondbank.co.uk.
 Even if phishing is not an issue, alignment will improve trust in the real sender identity.